 If you’re not browsing the web with a Virtual Private Network (VPN) installed, now’s a good time to get with the program.
-There are countless free VPNs out there but this is the one app on this list where it really is worth going for a reputable paid service.
+There are countless free VPNs out there but this is one area where it really is worth going for a reputable paid service.

 VPNs work by encrypting all the traffic flowing to and from your device and routing it via an intermediary server outside your current location.
 This hides your digital footprint and keeps it away from nosy surveillance agencies, hackers, and other intrusive bodies that want to spy on your web activity.

 NordVPN makes the cut due to its powerful security and privacy tools, robust speeds, and vast server network.
 We’ve reviewed dozens of VPNs and NordVPN has consistently remained one of the fastest.
 Unlike most free VPNs, this service follows a true no-logs policy, meaning it can’t reveal what you do online under any circumstances.

 BEST VPN FOR ANDROID PRIVACY:NordVPN is our #1 choice.
 With a vast server network that is optimized for high-speed connections, it’s perfect for Android devices.
 User-friendly apps for all operating systems.
 Hard to beat on privacy and security.
 There is a 30-day money-back guarantee so you can try it risk-free.

 Read our full review of NordVPN.

 End-to-end encryption is now somewhat of a default standard across messaging apps with the likes of WhatsApp and LINE catching on.
 But privacy enthusiasts can do better than WhatsApp; it’s owned by the data-hungry leviathan Facebook and rumors of a backdoor continue to persist.